Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Lukewarm investor feedback to the new Cornerstone Strategy at Woolworths led to changes at the top, with the appointment of new Directors drawn from across the industry.
 Mair Barnes from the House of Fraser took over as Commercial Director, alongside Mike Sommers at Marketing and Chris Ash.
 Their challenge was to establish a turnaround formula that could match the exponential growth of sister company B&Q.

-Kalms claimed that Woolworths Holdings was managed by accountants who were driving profits through property sales rather than improving the retailing proposition, particularly at F. W. Woolworth.
-He claimed that he could do better and would bring his unrivalled retail knowledge to bear on the subject.
+Kalms claimed that his rival was managed by accountants who were boosting profit through asset disposals rather than tackling the retailproposition, particularly at Woolworth.
+He believed the chain needed his unrivalled retail knowledge to get back on top.

-Woolworths launched a counter-offensive, lambasting Kalms for mis-managing his previous acquisitions.
-The Directors argued that Weston Pharmaceuticals, Barclay Fine Chemicals, Dixons Rinck, Barclay & Sons, Ascotts and ACE had all underperformed, and trashed suggestions that Kalms had never closed a store.
-They went on to note that, while the Dixons man described market conditions as "difficult", newly-acquired Superdrug had made major sales advances in the Woolworth family, in marked contrast to Westons.
+Woolworth lambasted Kalms for mis-managing previous acquisitions.
+It argued that Weston Pharmaceuticals, Barclay Fine Chemicals, Dixons Rinck, Barclay & Sons, Ascotts and ACE had all underperformed, and proved it was untrue that Kalms had never closed a store.
+While Kalms considered market conditions to be difficult "difficult", they had absorbed Superdrug quickly and profits were rocketing, in marked contrast to Westons.

 Just in case Fund Managers in the Square Mile had missed the message, Mulcahy even sent an airship to buzz their rooftops with his message of defiance.